Skip to the content.

 Permission Analyzer MCP server

-Once the MCP server is registered, ask Claude to analyze a command by name.
+Once registered, ask Claude to analyze a command by name.
 Mentioning analyze_permission or the word “analyze” is the most reliable trigger:

 Without an explicit prompt, Claude may try to answer by reading permissions.yaml directly rather than calling the tool.
 If you see it doing that, ask again with one of the phrasings above.